Student Life & Housing During COVID-19

 In addition to the vaccine requirement, the following steps will be taken to mitigate the possible transmission of COVID-19.
 We consider these changes to be temporary restrictions to our normal housing policies due to the COVID-19 pandemic.
 Should conditions of public health improve that these restrictions can be safely lifted, we will do so and notify campus residents.

-- Fall housing move-in will occur over a two-day period Aug 28-29 for new students and Sept 3-4 for returning students to allow for social distancing.
-Residents will only be allowed to bring two people with them to help move in their belongings.
+Fall housing move-in will occur over a two-day period Aug 28-29 for new students and Sept 3-4 for returning students to allow for social distancing.

-- The guest policy will be suspended until such time as guests can be safely managed as visitors to housing facilities.
+The external guest policy will be suspended until such time as guests can be safely managed as visitors to housing facilities.
 Once the Covid numbers in Michigan improve, this policy will be reevaluated.
+You will be able to check in CCS students as guests.

 Effective November Wednesday, November 18, dining facilities at the Taubman will be open from 10 a.m. – 11 a.m. for grab and go breakfast service and then 11 a.m. to 6 p.m. for service through the Continental Connect App.
 The 24/7 Markets will be open in the Kresge Ford and Taubman Center.
 The Ford Campus Cafe will be closed.